Did you know that some people don’t believe we landed on the moon?

 “OH, COME ON!!!” they say.
 “You look ridiculous.
 If there are this many holes, it can’t possibly be true!”

 And yet…they’re still wrong.

 Here’s why: their approach isn’t scientific.
 Dozens of unconnected, unrelated problems?
 It’s sloppy and amateur.
-Your rebuttals, on the other hand, fall into broad but strong categories.
+Your rebuttals in defense of the moon landing, on the other hand, fall into broad but strong categories.
 The positive evidence for the Apollo landings.
-The differences between life on the moon and on earth.
-1960s technology.
+The differences between life on the moon and lief on earth.
+1960’s technology.
 The quirky nature of personal recollections.

 By itself, it’s just good history.